akinyeraakintunde/enterprise-risk-intelligence-engine/README.md

 The Enterprise Risk Intelligence Engine is a Python-based system for assessing, scoring, and explaining enterprise risks by analysing logs, detecting anomalies, and applying a structured KRI-driven scoring model.
 It is designed for SMEs, cybersecurity teams, and digital organisations that require automated, transparent, and repeatable risk evaluation.

-The system was architected and implemented by Ibrahim Akintunde Akinyera, with risk-domain review by Busayo E. Odukoya (Senior Technology Risk Management Analyst, CME Group).
+The system was architected and implemented by Ibrahim Akintunde Akinyera, with risk-domain review by Busayo Ezra Odukoya (Senior Technology Risk Management Analyst, CME Group).
 It forms a core part of the Technical Contribution evidence for the UK Global Talent Visa (Digital Technology).

 ------------------------------------------------------------
 ## 1. Why This Project Exists